manuelkiessling/manuel.kiessling.net/content/we-need-to-work-longer-why-this-is-not-what-you-want-to-say.md

 </p>

 <p>
-  <em>Manuel Kiessling is currently working at <a href="http://news.myhammer.de/unternehmen/jobs">MyHammer AG</a>, a company that puts a lot of effort into continuously improving by 300%.</em>
+  <em>Manuel Kießling is currently working at <a href="http://news.myhammer.de/unternehmen/jobs">MyHammer AG</a>, a company that puts a lot of effort into continuously improving by 300%.</em>
 </p>